Northern Epirus: Name and definition

-Minority zone

-In 1921-1991, there were minority zones where members of national minorities in Albania could exercise their cultural rights.
-In accordance with the final settlement in the League of Nations on minority populations in Albania, a specific minority zone was established for communities where the majority identified as Greeks in the territory of Albania in 1921.
-The League of Nations recognized as part of the minority zone 99 settlements in the Gjirokastër-Sarandë areas and 3 villages in Himara (Himarë, Palasë, Dhërmi).
-After 1945, the minority zone was re-established by the new Albanian government under the Communist Party of Albania and excluded the three villages along the Himara coast.
-Greeks as an officially recognized national minority held co-equal cultural and political rights within these communities but as these rights were defined on a territorial basis, they were largely absent outside the minority zone.
-As such, education in Greek which was institutionally protected within the minority zone as well as other rights, didn't exist outside this zone and was subject to geographical restrictions.

-After 1991, rights which were exclusive to the minority zone were gradually made non-geographical and applicable throughout Albania.
-As such, the Law on Protection of National Minorities (2017) explicitly stipulates that linguistic and cultural rights of minorities can be exercised "in the entire territory of Albania".
-The right to education (funded by state institutions) and the right to use a non-Albanian language in local administration are partially defined territorially and require that at least 20% of the population of an area has to belong to a minority community and request the exercise of such rights.

 History

 Ottoman period

 The local Ottoman authority was mainly exercised by Muslim Albanians.
 There were specific parts of Epirus that enjoyed local autonomy, such as Himarë, Droviani, or Moscopole.
 In spite of the Ottoman presence, Christianity prevailed in many areas and became an important reason for preserving the Greek language, which was also the language of trade.
 Between the 16th and 19th centuries, inhabitants of the region participated in the Greek Enlightenment.
 One of the leading figures of that period, the Orthodox missionary Cosmas of Aetolia, traveled and preached extensively in northern Epirus, founding the Acroceraunian School in Himara in 1770.
 It is believed that he founded more than 200 Greek schools until his execution by Turkish authorities near Berat.
 In addition, the Moscopole printing house, the first in the Balkans after that of Constantinople, was founded in Moscopole.
-From the mid-18th century trade in the region was thriving and a great number of educational facilities and institutions were founded throughout the rural regions and the major urban centers as benefactions by several Epirot entrepreneurs.
+From the mid-18th century trade in the region was thriving and a great number of educational facilities and institutions were founded throughout the rural regions and the major urban centers as benefactions by several Greek entrepreneurs of the region.
 In Korçë a special community fund was established that aimed at the foundation of Greek cultural institutions.